Cover information and limits in the table below verified as correct at 8 December 2023. Other information correct at the time of writing.

 Here’s a quick summary of what cover KOBA’s comprehensive car insurance comes with:

 KOBA also offers some optional extras, including ‘alternative transport’ cover and ‘windscreen and window glass’ cover.
 Just keep in mind that any optional extras you choose, will up the price of your overall insurance premium.
 A full list of what KOBA's comprehensive car insurance covers will be included in the PDS, a copy of which is available on the provider’s website.

 As is usually the case with insurance, there are some things that are not covered with this policy.
 Some instances in which KOBA may not cover you include:

 These are just some examples of exclusions that apply with this policy.
 Check out the PDS for a full list of what is not covered with KOBA’s comprehensive car insurance.

-KOBA Insurance’s Comprehensive Car Insurance policy is underwritten and issued by Eric Insurance Limited.
-Eric is an Australian-owned general insurance company with more than 20 years experience in the industry.
+KOBA Insurance’s Comprehensive Car Insurance policy is underwritten and issued by Pacific International – an Australasian underwriting company with more than 20 years experience in the industry.

 No, KOBA does not currently offer third party insurance.
 At the moment it offers one pay-as-you-drive, comprehensive car insurance policy.

 How much money you save with KOBA, will depend on how frequently you drive.
 Generally pay-as-you-drive car insurance policies are designed to benefit people who drive less than around 13,000km per year.

 So, if you’re solely a weekend driver or you only drive somewhere every few days, this type of policy might save you a bit of money.
 However, if you drive everyday, it might not be the right policy for you.
 KOBA says people who drive less than 7,000km per year could save as much as 25% on their insurance premium.

 KOBA will review a whole bunch of information including your driving history, where you live and so forth, to figure out how much your individual car insurance premium will be.